cysouw/diathesis/text/c03_summaryDia.md

    (= Sie weiß, dass der Nachlass (im Archiv) gut aufgehoben ist.)
 :::

 This *Transitiv Opiniativ* can of course easily be united with the previous *Opiniativ* into a single diathesis by noticing, for example, that both can be rephrased with a complement clause with *sein* and a participle, compare [@llast b] and [@last b].
-However, when both *Opiniativ* diatheses are united, this implies that the *sein-Perfekt* in [@llast b], see [@sec:summary-zustandsperfekt], and the *Zustandspassiv* in [@last b], see [@sec:summary-zustandspassiv], have to be united as well (there is a perfect parallelism here).
+However, when both *Opiniativ* diatheses are united, this implies that the *sein-Perfekt* in [@llast b], see [@sec:summary-perfekt], and the *Zustandspassiv* in [@last b], see [@sec:summary-zustandspassiv], have to be united as well (there is a perfect parallelism here).
 Now, there is nothing speaking against both these unifications, but exactly the unification of *sein-Perfect* and *Zustandspassiv* has been rather controversially discussed in the German grammatical literature (see [@sec:participle-different-diatheses] for a discussion).
 So either both are unified, or both are separated.
 Because I have separated the *Zustandspassiv* and the *sein-Perfekt* in this summary, I consequently also separate the two *Opiniativ* diatheses.

 ### *Passivkausativ* (*lassen+Infinitiv*) {#sec:summary-passivkausativ}